mboroff/nsrc-flex-scheduler/README.md

   removing it again if it fails validation - a broken sudoers.d file could otherwise break `sudo` system-wide.

+**If you're setting this up for a group other than the Flex-Cadre**, create your own account and password for the `WD9GYM` super-admin Call Sign right after running `install.sh`, before inviting anyone else to use the site.
+The super-admin Call Sign is hardcoded (see `ADMIN_CALL_SIGN` in `config.php` for the regular admin role, and the "Pi Status" section below for the `WD9GYM`-specific super-admin check)
+- so for your own group's deployment, that Call Sign needs to belong to you, not to WD9GYM's original holder, in order to access `pi_status.php` and the Reboot/Shutdown controls.

 ## Manual setup (without install.sh)

 The sections below describe setting the site up by hand, file by file